Manishearth/manishearth.github.io/source/drafts/gc.md

 This is a pretty standard pattern, and while the specifics of the `Trace` trait will typically vary, the general idea is roughly the same.

-I'm not going to get into the actual details of how mark-and-sweep algorithms work in this post; there are a lot of potential designs for them and they're not that interesting from the point of view of designing something a safe GC _API_ in Rust.
+I'm not going to get into the actual details of how mark-and-sweep algorithms work in this post; there are a lot of potential designs for them and they're not that interesting from the point of view of designing a safe GC _API_ in Rust.
 However, the general idea is to keep a queue of found objects initially populated by the root, trace them to find new objects and queue them up if they've not already been traced.
 Clean up any objects that were _not_ found.

  [custom derive]: https://doc.rust-lang.org/book/ch19-06-macros.html#how-to-write-a-custom-derive-macro